"Art is knowing how to infuse a painting, a sculpture, an architecture, a melody...

 I'm playing "Il Cannone", Paganini's violin.

-My workshop is located in the center of Cremona.
+My workshop is located in the heart of Cremona.

 In the birthplace of Claudio Monteverdi.

-There I deal with the construction and restoration of stringed instruments.
+There, I dedicate myself to the construction and restoration of fine stringed instruments.

 I was invited to participate with my instruments in exhibitions at the Violin Museum of Cremona, at the National Gallery of Parma.
 My instruments are in Taiwan, USA, UK, Israel, Germany, Austria, Spain, Czech Republic, China, Italy.

-There is an imponderable aspect in the art of violin making which attracts me strongly: making instruments that over time acquire their own "personality" and uniqueness, the sum of the skills of a luthier and a musician who impress their own sound on that instrument.
-Time adds the fascination that great instruments possess.
+There is an intangible aspect in the art of violin making which attracts me strongly: the cration of an instruments that over time, acquire their own "personality".
+Each instrument becomes the expression of the luthier who crafted it and of the musicians who bring it to life.
+Time, adds the depth, character, and aura that define truly great instruments.

-The challenge of contemporary lutherie is to deal with a "form", the violin, which has remained almost unchanged since its appearance in the late Renaissance until today, and which has reached such aesthetic perfection that any variation would be inappropriate and inconsistent.
+The challenge of contemporary lutherie is to deal with a "form", the violin, that has remained essentially unchanged since its emergence in the late Renaissance until today, and which has reached such aesthetic and acustic perfection that any variation would be inappropriate and inconsistent.

 Even today, in the construction of the instruments we use techniques that have been inherited from the classical tradition in the attempt, perhaps, not to break that delicate thread that binds us to the knowledge and wisdom of the past.